KarlesP/QuTiP-in-action/README.md

 Here you can find a working example code of J. R. Johansson's "Single Atom Lasing using QuTiP" lectures.

 **Why?**
-Because learning though example is faster and because I, suppose, that eventualy someone will look for that code.
+Because learning though example is faster and because I believe that coding Quantum Mechanics is better than solving an equation, because you are working through your thoughts and you can understand better the reasoning behind your answer.

 **How?**
 It's harder to understand Hamiltonian transformations in action when you are reading about them.
 So here you go, a working example.